whaynes/STCW23/jekyll/assessments/Engine/OICEW-3-1C.md

 ### Condition

-{{ "Aboard ship, in a workshop, or using an approved simulator, given access to an electrical distribution system, and proper tools and safety equipment." | markdownify }}
+Aboard ship, in a workshop, or using an approved simulator, given access to an electrical distribution system, and proper tools and safety equipment.

 ### Performance requirement